numipasaaa/coffee-shop-pdaw/README.md

 # Authentication and User Management
 - Users can sign up, log in, log out, and reset their password
-- Users can view their profile and update their information
+- Users can view their profile, update their information and delete their account
 - All users are stored in a MongoDB database

 # Menu and Orders